becamorin20/Group-16/docs/final.md

 .

-The challenges of this problem are for the agent to use the maze to its advantage in surviving and accomodating a large state space.
+The challenges of this problem are using the maze to the agents advantage in surviving and accomodating a large state space.
 Without a maze, the agent really only has one general optimal path, that is, to go the corner where there are no zombies, until it gets killed.
 The agent is not fast enough to outrun the zombies, so it always gets killed quickly unless it starts immediately running to the safest spot - the corner.
 With the maze, the agent has an opportunity to survive for a long time by hiding from the zombies in the maze.